mikedll/finegrained/README.md

 Please pay me a fee to use this software.
 I live in Pasadena, California.
 You can reach me at mrivera@michaelriveraco.com.

+# Requirements

+Ruby 2 or greater is recommended.

 # Development

 Some of the specs require a Fine Grained daemon to be running.